pbeukema/BayesFactors/README.md

 # bayes_factors
-Functions for computing bayes factors in python for various models that have also been implemented in R
+Python fuctions for computing some of the most often used bayes factors for data analysis.

+Because p-values are worse than useless.